aoliviero7/wordcount-mpi/README.md

 **Step.
 4**

 Whenever a process finishes processing its piece of data, it performs a *MPI_Gather* to tell the master the size of its local array.
 The MPI type is created for the Word structure and then, via *MPI_Gatherv*, all the data of the slaves are collected from the master.
 The same words received from different processes are grouped, and finally the resulting array is sorted in descending order of the word frequencies and a csv file is created for the output.
+The file is called ***ResultsParallel.csv***

 ## Local Execution